scriptsandthings/Jamf_things/Bash/Jamf/API/self-service-policy-scopes/README.md

 ### CSV format

-Policy ID in the first column, comma or tab separated.
-A header row, blank lines and `#` comments are skipped — anything whose first column is not all digits is ignored, so the report CSV from the other script can be fed in directly.
+Policy ID goes in the first column of a comma- or tab-separated file.
+The reader skips headers, blank lines, `#` comments and rows whose first field is not numeric.
+It accepts the report CSV without conversion.

 ```csv
 Jamf Pro ID Number,Policy Name